 A defined contribution plan is an employer-sponsored retirement benefit in which the employer provides a retirement savings vehicle for its employees, and also typically makes a contribution to the employee's retirement account.
 The 401(k) plan is the most popular form of defined contribution plan, although states and local governments may also sponsor other types of DC plans, such as 401(a), 403(b), and 457 plans.

 On a statewide basis for broad employee groups (i.e., not including legislators, judges, etc.), two states and the District of Columbia provide only a defined contribution plan to their workers.
-All newly hired employees in Alaska since July 2006, new state employees in Michigan since March 1997, and general employees (not teachers or public safety workers) in the District of Columbia have only a DC plan as their primary retirement benefit.
+All newly hired employees in Alaska since July 2006, new state employees in Michigan since March 1997 and in Oklahoma since November 2015, and general employees (not teachers or public safety workers) in the District of Columbia have only a DC plan as their primary retirement benefit.